pcecconi/snake-multi/README.md

 The whole document can be found here: [Distributed 2-Players Snake Design](https://docs.google.com/document/d/1FfXP6QN2Liey96KQuUbFl7fTTmicdZVIdOH-jswGKSw/edit?pli=1#heading=h.j2korreddfmj)

+## Implementation
+The code is separated in 3 folders:

+- `snakeserver`: Golang code for the game server
+- `proto`: Protocol buffers definitions for services communication
+- `client`: Pure Javascript (old-school, no-frameworks) implementation of a Game client.

+### Design considerations
+When analysing the implementation it might be convenient to bare in mind the following design decisions:

+- The protocol design was made considering that adding more players should require no changes.
+Also, most of the code, except for the game room initialization doesn't assume the players are only 2.

+- Board size is an attribute of the Game Room.
+This way, it would be easy to support the requirement that board size adapted to players' resolution or any other factor.

+- The players matcher's implementation only works with a single game server instance.
+Otherwise, the current pending's channel would have to be replaced by a central queue.

 ## Running the Game
 After cloning the repo just issue a:
 ```